neondatabase/website/content/docs/import/import-from-postgres.md

 </CodeBlock>

+The Neon role performing the restore operation will become the owner of all database objects.

 ## Run a test migration

 It is recommended that you run a test migration before migrating your production database.
 Make sure you can successfully migrate your data to the new database and connect your applications to it.
-Before starting the migration process and before placing your production database into read-only mode, create a database dump and address any issues that come up.
-You do not need to place your database into read-only mode to create a dump file.
-In Neon, you can quickly create a test database in the Neon console, obtain the connection string, and delete the database when you are finished testing.
+Before starting the actual migration, create a database dump and address any issues that show up.
+In Neon, you can very quickly create a test database, obtain the connection string, and delete the database when you are finished testing.
 See [Create a database](/docs/manage/databases#create-a-database).

-## Advanced options

-The `pg_dump` and `pg_restore` commands provide many advanced options, some of which are described below.You can find full descriptions and more options in the PostgreSQL [pg_dump](https://www.postgresql.org/docs/current/app-pgdump.html) and [pg_restore](https://www.postgresql.org/docs/current/app-pgrestore.html) documentation.

-### pg_dump options

-- `-Z`: Defines the compression level to use when using a compressible format.
-0 means no compression, while 9 means maximum compression.
-In general, we recommend a setting of 1.
-A higher compression level slows the dump and restore process but also uses less disk space.
-- `-v`: Runs `pg_dump` in verbose mode, allowing you to monitor what happens during the dump operation.

-### pg_restore options

-- `-O`, `--no-owner`: This option causes the restore to ignore database object ownership statements, which can cause non-fatal errors during the restore operation if your source database has database object ownership assignments.
-For more information, see [Database object ownership considerations](#database-object-ownership-considerations).
-- `-c --if-exists`: Drop database objects before creating them, if they already exist.
-If you had a failed migration, you can use these options to drop objects created by the previous migration to avoid errors when retrying the migration.
-- `--single-transaction`: Forces the operation to run as an atomic transaction, which ensures that no data is left behind when a restore operation fails.
-Retrying an import operation after a failed attempt that leaves data behind may result in "duplicate key value" errors.
-- `-v`: Runs `pg_restore` in verbose mode, allowing you to monitor what happens during the restore operation.

 ## Pipe pg_dump to pg_restore